liamcr/wavy/README.md

 // slowWav will now be 4 times faster
 ```

+To see an example, run `go run ./examples/wav/speed-up`

 ### Slow Down

 The `.SlowDown` function lets you slow down a wav file by some set factor.